fransimo/fransimo_info/content/docs/art/new_media_art/Buy_me_a_life/index.md

 - opensea
 - selfie
 title: Buy me a life!
+description: >
-description: "Explains Buy me a life!, a glitch video NFT and performance where the artist offers a day of his life for sale, using cyberpunk references to probe the value and privacy of digital existence."
+  Explains Buy me a life!, a glitch video NFT where the artist offers his life for sale (ironically), using cyberpunk references, to commit to his the spiritual path.
 aliases: /blog/2021/04/17/buy-me-a-life/
 ---